 One of the most difficult parts of your first year of law school is adjusting to the Socratic Method.
-You may have heard that professors are moving away from this high-stakes, stressful practice.
-While some have adopted more relaxed versions, don’t be fooled.
-Many (probably most) law school professors utilize the Socratic Method in class.
+While some professors have adopted more relaxed versions, don’t be fooled, many (probably most) law school professors utilize the Socratic Method in class.
 So here’s a guide on how to be prepared for it.

 What is the Socratic Method?